-To ensure our firefighters maintain their competency in fighting fires we have built a live fire training unit at Scottow Enterprise Park with the new structure firefighting courses being run from the beginning of September 2016.
+To ensure our firefighters maintain their competency in fighting fires we have built a live fire training unit at Scottow Enterprise Park.
+The unit opened in August 2016 and we have trained over 100 firefighters in live fire conditions in 2016/17.

 In the context of the recommendations made in the CFOA Firefit review, together with the changes to the pension scheme meaning that operational staff will be working longer, the Service recognises the importance of effectively managing and promoting Firefighter fitness.
-As such we will be employing a full time Physical Training Adviser who will not only implement the changes to annual testing arising from the review but will also work proactively with individuals and stations to embed a culture of fitness.
+As such we have employed a full time Physical Training Adviser who will not only implement the changes to annual testing arising from the review but will also work proactively with individuals and stations to embed a culture of fitness.